The Brain Health Trainer program is recognized for the following CECs

 CANFITPRO: 4 CECs

 Are you an agent of change looking to slow the effects of aging within you client base, community and the World?

 Are you looking for innovative fitness programming geared towards preventing cognitive decline based in cutting-edge research?

 Whether you want to be the go-to professional in the dramatically growing market of active aging, or make difference in helping those at risk for or with dementia, this course will significantly transform your understanding of the brain, its relationship to exercise, and how to leverage them to slow cognitive decline in the individuals that need it most.

-HOW DOES THE BRAIN HEALTH TRAINER CERTIFICATION WORK?
+HOW DOES THE BRAIN HEALTH TRAINER PROGRAM WORK?

 • ALL lessons delivered in innovative online e-learning (no long, boring videos with limited practical application)

 • In each lesson, you’ll learn neuroscience concepts AND strategies on how to implement them with your clients